reiver/finger/README.md

 ## Finger Query

-The way you can understand this is:
+The way you can understand a finger-query is:
 ```
     finger joeblow@example.com
            \_____/ \_________/